CodeScop/Oge-Mai-Field-Guide/desertquestssummary.md

 - **Location:** Stone City
 - **Unlocked by:** Forest Expedition Trail: FB Stone's Throw East

-###NPC's Here to Help - ShrineNPC

-- **Location:** Shrine of Ages
-- **Unlocked by:** Wardrobe: Special Event NPC Time Bracelet
-- **Type:** Battle
-- **Requirements:** Defeat 1 each:
-  - Untu Captain Uo
-  - Captain Shin
-  - First Officer Yu
-  - Uurwall Uzgot
-  - Vinstacio
-  - Skuppa
-  - Witch Monvoisin
-- **Rewards:** Wardrobe: Uurwall's Carnival Pants https://4thewords.com/media/wardrobe/featured/male/wm&#95;1577-uurwall-joker-pants-11156-37903.png
-- **Recommendations:**  Look, you didn't buy that Bracelet to NOT fight all the monsters here and add them to your Bestiary.
-You know you didn't.
-Go ahead and get them!
-And get a new pair of pants while you're at it!

 ### Oh, Endless Possibilities! - HuntS2